haeyin/LiveProject/README.md

 ### Linking Display to Database

-My first task was to sort the archive by past, current and future productions.
-To do this automatically as not have to manually as each season changes, I linked the archive to the database listing all the productions.
+This task was to sort the archive by past, current and future productions.
+To do this automatically, so as not have to manually as each season changes, I linked the archive to the database listing all the productions.

 **View: Archive.cshtml**